apisearch-io/search-ui/README.md

 > information about it, please visit [http://apisearch.io](http://apisearch.io).
 > This a project created with love by [Puntmig Development SLU](http://puntmig.com).

+ApisearchUI library is set of tools to build a custom search experience for your website, e-commerce, docs site, or any other web application you can imagine.

-The ApisearchUI is an easy interface library to build searches the easy way.
-It provides a list of pre-built widgets to setup your custom search experience.
-A widget can be a search input, a result list, filters, pagination, and many more explained below.
+It provides a list of common widgets like a search box, a result list, filters, sorting dropdown, pagination, and many more explained below.

-All Apisearch widgets are passed using `addWidget(widget)` method, or using `addWidgets(...widgets)` to add widgets in a bulk mode.

-Once your setup is done, you just call the `init()` method to start all the magic!
+All your data must be previously indexed using the Apisearch tools.
+For more information say hi to: [hello@puntmig.com](mailto:hello@puntmig.com)

 # Install